 Learning a language is hard!
 Music helps.
-Thirteen famous Italian songs with memorable lyrics to make learning Italian more fun.
-Plus fun facts about the songs and artists behind them.
+Our list of famous Italian songs focuses on memorable lyrics to make learning Italian more fun.
+Plus, fun facts about the songs and artists behind them.

 So I asked Paolo to help me find famous Italian songs.
 My criteria were simple.
 Firstly I was looking to identify clear Italian voices.
 Secondly, lyrics that are downright impossible to forget.